 Adequate access must be provided for all bioretention facilities for inspection, maintenance, and landscaping upkeep, including appropriate equipment and vehicles.

-The surface of the ponding area may become clogged with fine sediment over time.
+The surface of the bowl may become clogged with fine sediment over time.
 Core aeration or cultivating of non-vegetated areas may be required to ensure adequate filtration.

 Bioretention areas should not be used as dedicated snow storage areas: